 So, how could you answer these questions?

-How to answer questions about the Tiriti o Waitangi (Treaty of Waitangi) in an interview
+How to answer questions about Te Tiriti o Waitangi (Treaty of Waitangi) in an interview

-What is the Tiriti o Waitangi (Treaty of Waitangi)?
+What is Te Tiriti o Waitangi (Treaty of Waitangi)?

-Signed in 1840, the Tiriti o Waitangi (Treaty of Waitangi) is an agreement between Māori chiefs and the Crown.
+Signed in 1840, Te Tiriti o Waitangi (Treaty of Waitangi) is an agreement between some Māori leaders and the Crown.

 - give protection, rights and benefits to Māori as British subjects

-- give Māori full ownership of their lands, forestries, fisheries, taonga and possessions
+- give Māori full ownership of their lands, forestries, fisheries, taonga (treasures) and possessions

 - give the Crown exclusive rights to buy Māori land